Integralist/integralist.co.uk/content/posts/python-code-design.md

 len(t)  # 3
 ```

-If we want to utilise mypy to help verifying our code at development time, let's say we want a function to accept anything that we can use the `len` function on (i.e. anything that supports the `collections.abc.Sized` protocol), then we can do so using the `typing.Sized` type:
+Now if we want to utilise mypy to help verifying our code at development time, let's say we have a function that we want to accept any argument type that supports the `len` function (i.e. anything that supports the `collections.abc.Sized` protocol), then we can do so using the `typing.Sized` type (see below example which adds such a function called `print_size`):

 ```
 import typing